Car Insurance Coverage Types

 • Theft or vandalism

-• Weather events (hail, floods, hurricanes)
+• Weather damage (hail, hurricane, flooding)

-• Hitting animals or falling objects
+• Fire, explosion, or falling objects

-→ Learn more about Comprehensive Car Insurance
+→ Learn about Comprehensive Coverage

-→ Learn more about Uninsured Motorist Coverage
+→ Learn about UM/UIM Coverage

 Personal Injury Protection (PIP)

-• Medical bills
+• Hospital bills and treatment

 • Lost income

-• Funeral expenses
+• Funeral expenses (in some cases)

-→ Learn more about Personal Injury Protection
+→ Learn about PIP Coverage

 Medical Payments Coverage (MedPay)

-→ Learn more about MedPay Coverage
+→ Learn about MedPay Coverage

 Rental Reimbursement Coverage

-→ Learn more about Rental Car Coverage
+→ Learn about Rental Car Coverage

 Gap Insurance

-→ Learn more about Gap Insurance
+→ Learn about Gap Insurance

 Roadside Assistance

-→ Learn more about Roadside Assistance Coverage
+→ Learn about Roadside Assistance

 Full Coverage Car Insurance

-→ Learn more about Full Coverage Car Insurance
+→ Learn about Full Coverage

 Other Optional Add-Ons